Skip to main content

 • Copy and paste all four Name Server (NS) from the Route 53 Record Sets panel (Under "Hosted zone details") and click save

 The Route 53, in order to promote the best security practices, requires all EC2 instances behind its domain to be accessible at HTTPS.
-This requires us or hashicorp-aws to install SSL certificates on each deployed EC2 instance, which is why SSL certificate file and SSL certificate key file come into play.
+This requires us or hashistack to install SSL certificates on each deployed EC2 instance, which is why SSL certificate file and SSL certificate key file come into play.

-In order to simply, or better saying promoting best single-responsibility of any cloud application, deployment, hashicorp-aws assumes application should handle business logics only and not SSL themselves.
+In order to simply, or better saying promoting best single-responsibility of any cloud application, deployment, hashistack assumes application should handle business logics only and not SSL themselves.
 It therefore let application run under regular and simple HTTP protocol and uses Nginx reverse proxy to re-route all HTTPS to HTTP on that application.
 This is the reason Nginx config file above will be needed.

 If you are still not very clear about HTTPS/SSL, don't worry, the next section offers a step-by-step guide to help you get the 3 files ready in a minute!